8LWXpg/typst-ansi-render/ansi_render.typ

 		for map in body.matches(regex("\x1b\[([0-9;]*)m([^\x1b]*)")) {
 			// loop through all matches
 			let str = map.captures.at(1)
-			// split the string by newline
-			let split = str.split("\n")
+			// split the string by newline and preserve newline let split = str.split("\n")
 			for (k, v) in split.enumerate() {
 				if k != split.len()-1 {